 Further, we are subject to risks associated with changes in economic and political conditions in countries in which we operate or sell our products and subscriptions.
 For instance, Brexit creates an uncertain political and economic environment in the United Kingdom ("U.K.") and across European Union ("E.U.") member states for the foreseeable future.
-On January 31, 2020 the U.K. left the E.U.
-The rules governing the new relationship between the E.U. and the U.K. were set out in the E.U.-U.K. Trade and Cooperation Agreement (i.e., the Brexit deal) and came into force on January 1, 2021.
+On January 31, 2020 the U.K. left the E.U. and the EU/UK Trade and Cooperation Agreement came into force on January 1, 2021.
 At this time, we cannot predict the impact that the Brexit deal and any future agreements will have on our business.
 Our financial condition and operating results may be impacted by such uncertainty with potential disruptions to our relationships with existing and future customers, suppliers and employees all possibly having a material adverse impact on our business, prospects, financial condition and/or operating results.